-In episode 125, I brought in a heavy hitter when it comes to SEO, Rand Fishkin, co-founder of Moz and founder of Sparktoro.
+In this podcast, I brought in a heavy hitter when it comes to SEO, Rand Fishkin, co-founder of Moz and founder of Sparktoro.
 I wanted to look at both organic search and social when it comes to your online store.
 With Rand’s deep dive into data, he answered these questions.

 - What does the data show us when it comes down organic search vs. social for conversions?

 - Is social more effective as an impulse buy?

 - What strengths does social add to bringing both customers and conversions to your online store?

 - Can you give us your top tips for organic search vs. paid ads?

 - How impactful is voice search going to be for the future of eCommerce?